Reconstruction in South Carolina: Ku Klux Klan

 The Ku Klux Klan (KKK) is believed to have come to South Carolina in 1868.
-At the behest of prior Confederate Civil War general and Tennessee Klan member, George W. Gordon, RJ Brunson was "ordered" to start a Klan chapter in South Carolina of 1868.
+At the behest of prior Confederate Civil War general and Tennessee Klan member, George W. Gordon, RJ Brunson was ordered to start a Klan chapter in South Carolina of 1868.
 The South Carolina Klan members were sworn to secrecy, by penalty of death, according to their constitution.

 South Carolina was one of the more prominent states for the KKK post civil war.
 KKK members were motivated by politics and were associated very closely with the Democratic party.
 KKK members were known to come a good majority of the time from lower social class areas.
-They would often use terrorism at the voting polls to prevent African-Americans from voting or to sway their vote.
-White supremecist were worried about how African Americans would vote and sought white supremacy.
+They would often use force at the voting polls to prevent African-Americans from voting or to sway their vote.
+Democrats were worried about how African Americans would vote and sought white supremacy.
 South Carolina Klan members were ordered to report to their leadership of any meetings or gatherings of republicans or African Americans.